indranarendra/Classification-of-Pitch-Disguise-Level-with-Artificial-Neural-Networks/README.md

 # Classification-of-Pitch-Disguise-Level-with-Artificial-Neural-Networks

-Among different types of distortions, pitch disguise is one such distortion which greatly reduces the SR accuracy.
+Among different types of distortions, pitch disguise is one such distortion which greatly reduces the speaker recognition accuracy.

+By identifying the level of pitch disguise, accuracy can be improved.

+The main steps involved in level classification from pitch disguised speech are

+----> Feature Extraction from the speech

+----> Modelling

+Database used: TIMIT database which consists of 6300 voice segments with the average duration of 3 seconds from 630 speakers.

+Software used for pitch disguising: Audacity software.

 # Pipeline for MFCC Feature Extraction